 Through these events, we hope to convey the excitement of modern astronomical research while simultaneously providing an enjoyable introduction to amateur astronomy.
 Although a vehicle permit is usually required to enter the parks, the events are free to the public.
 Please join us!

-Events are scheduled Fridays and Saturdays, (rain or shine) usually beginning in June and ending mid-August.
-See the SCHEDULE for more details.
+Events are scheduled Fridays and Saturdays (rain or shine), usually beginning in June and ending mid-August.
 Presentations typically run from 8:30 to 10:00 or 11:00pm, including telescope observing.

 The events are FREE, although usually a vehicle permit is required to enter the parks.
 So bring your family and friends!